castai/docs/docs/getting-started/external-cluster/eks/remove-from-eks.md

 ---
 description: Time to say goodbye?
-You can choose from two different options to remove CAST resources based on how you used CAST AI in your cluster.
+Read how to remove CAST resources based on how you used our tool in your cluster.
 ---

 # Remove CAST resources from EKS cluster